This program is not currently active. Stay tuned for the upcoming 2018-19 Learn to Ski & Snowboard season.

 The subsidized $49 package encouraged our youth to get out and experience the mountains in their backyard while adopting a healthy and active lifestyle that they can carry with them through the years.

 Each package included three full days on the mountain with a beginner ski or snowboard lesson, rentals, and a beginner lift ticket.
 Children can choose to use all three days at the same resort, or travel around the state and discover new participating mountains.

 Jay Peak Resort

 Okemo Mountain Resort

 Smugglers’ Notch Resort

-Interested in learning yourself or missed out on the $10 children’s deal?
-The Governor’s Council is proud to work with Ski Vermont to provide these packages, and is a supporter of the national Learn to Ski and Snowboard efforts in January.
-Ski Vermont offers learn-to packages throughout the month of January for $29 – for adults, kids and anyone in between!
-Learn more at SkiVermont.com.
+Interested in learning yourself or not eligible for the $49 children’s deal?
+The Governor’s Council is proud to work with Ski Vermont to provide these packages and is a supporter of the national Learn to Ski and Snowboard efforts in January.
+Ski Vermont offers learn-to packages throughout the month of January for $49 – for adults, kids and anyone in between!
+They also offer the Take 3 Beginner Package, with 3 lessons over the entire season for just $129.
+Learn more at skivermont.com.